fe-moldark/wesleykent-website/tipsandtricks.markdown

 #hero_height: is-fullheight
 ---

 Like I may have previously mentioned, my memory might not be the best (I think this is funny), but even if it was I would still keep these notes.
 Sometimes the syntax gets complicated or you just don't want to search for that one exploit you read about once from a random blog months back.
 These pages are something I know I would have found useful when first starting out with sites like TryHackMe and HackTheBox - it's really a collection of notes I've taken along the way but put into a much more organized format.
-<br><br>
 There is far too much for just one web page, so I've broken this down into the following categories.
 <br><br>
 <br>
 [**>>Brute forcing<<**](/tipsandtricks/bruteforcing/)<br>